 Long-term Care Quality

-The last category we looked at is long-term care.
-This facility received a rock bottom grade of F in that category.
-Nursing homes that do not fare well in this category often do not provide as much nursing care and also may be struggling in a few of the areas of routine healthcare services we looked at.
-After looking at the volume of care provided by aids and other staff, we then looked at the facility's vaccination data.
-We were concerned by the fact that this nursing home vaccinated only 84.98024 percent of its patients for pneumonia.
-Surprisingly, this facility was actually decent at keeping its patients out of the hospital.
-It had just 0.01 hospitalizations per one thousand long-term resident days.
-This is its best score in this category.
+The last area we graded was long-term care, in which this nursing home received a rock bottom grade in this area as well.
+Sadly, it received an abysmal F in this category, which is obviously a major concern.
+Long-term care scores of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids, as well as the levels of routine medical care available.
+After looking at the quantity of care provided by aids and other staff, we next considered the nursing home's vaccination statistics.
+We were concerned by the fact that this nursing home vaccinated only 80.228134 percent of its residents for pneumonia.
+To our surprise, this place actually fared well at keeping its patients out of the hospital.
+Indeed, it had only 0.01 hospitalizations per 1,000 long-term resident days.
+This was its best feature in this category.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Arbors at Carroll, 7.61% of Patients had Pressure Ulcers

 This metric tells you the percent of long-term care patients who suffered from new or worsened pressure ulcers .
 We factor in this statistic in computing both nursing and long-term care grades.

 In Arbors at Carroll, 3.74% of Patients had Serious Falls

 This indicates the percent of residents that suffered from a major fall.
 Falls resulting in serious injuries are considered to be an indicator of nursing care .
 Major falls which result in injury are routinely caused by lower quality nursing care.